Barchid/exploring_event_ssl/README.md

 The best checkpoint file will be saved in `experiments/`.

-The bash script to run all training experiments is in `trainings.sh`
+The bash script to run all self-supervised pretraining experiments is in `trainings.sh .
+Performance on the linear evaluation protocol are logged as well during training.